socketsupply/socket/api/README.md

  - The `Render` process, is the UI where the HTML, CSS, and JS are run.
  - The `Bridge` process, is the thin layer of code that manages everything.
- - The `Main` processs, is for apps that need to run heavier compute jobs.
+ - The `Main` process, is for apps that need to run heavier compute jobs.
 And unlike electron it's optional.

  The Bridge process manages the Render and Main process, it may also broker